Badgerati/Pode/docs/Hosting/IIS.md

 4. Select "Custom account", and change the account to the credentials of a valid domain user
 5. Select OK

-If you've enabled Basic Authentication in IIS for you site, you'll also need to edit the domain there as well:
+If you've enabled Basic authentication in IIS for you site, you'll also need to edit the domain there as well:

 1. Open IIS, and expand the Sites folder
 2. Select your Site